jrpool/pg-cli/README.md

 Features exceeding the specified requirements include the following:

-- The `done` command takes not only an integer argument but instead, optionally, a range argument in the format of 2 integers delimited by a hyphen-minus character (e.g., `15-20`).
+- The `done` command takes not only an integer argument but, as an optional alternative, a range argument in the format of 2 integers delimited by a hyphen-minus character (e.g., `15-20`).

-- A `help` command causes a document describing the possible commands to be output.
+- A `help` command outputs usage instructions.

 - The `done` command produces a report showing not only the description of the completed task, but also its ID.
 In the event that `done` has a range argument, and multiple tasks in the range have identical descriptions, a report needs to include IDs in order to positively identify the removed tasks.

-- A `reset` command reinitializes the application, once the database contains no tasks, so that the next task added will have ID 1.
+- A `reset` command reinitializes the application, so that the next task added will have ID 1.
 Without resets, IDs are not reused after their tasks are removed.

 - A `copy-edit-files` module copies a specified directory tree to a specified new location and performs a specified global search-and-replace operation on each regular file in the destination version of the tree.
 It was added to this application for the purpose of enabling dual versions of the source code: a version for persons with little or no knowledge of JavaScript and a version for experienced JavaScript programmers.
 The former contains extensive comments to explain the code to readers who cannot interpret it but want to know the logic of the implementation.
 The latter version excludes comments introduced by standard non-JSDoc introducers.
 This module permits the specification of any regular expression to be matched and any string that should replace matching substrings.
 It also supports named rules and names the above-described comment-stripping rule `uncomment`.
 The extensively commented versions of the source files are located in the `doc` directory.

+### Deviations

+The specifications include some requirements from which the application may deviate, depending on how they are interpreted.

+- “A separate test database exists for your tests”.
+The test suite destroys the database, recreates it, performs the tests, destroys the database again, and then recreates it again.
+If the intent of the specification is to require parallel simultaneous databases, this application deviates from that requirement.

+- “All SQL functions are tested with mocha and chai”.
+The tests of the SQL functions with mocha and chai are performed via commands that execute JavaScript functions which, in turn, execute the SQL functions.
+If the intent of the specification is to require direct tests of the SQL functions, this application deviates from that requirement.

 ## Installation and Setup